Potential dangers of an IUD?

 It's ironic that the very nutrients needed for hormone metabolism are the ones depleted by synthetic hormones: Zinc, B vitamins, Chromium, Magnesium and even Calcium.
 All these nutrients are known to be depleted by synthetic hormones and are needed for the correct breakdown of hormones.
 Eventually, the level of circulating hormones is elevated and leaves women wide open for the development of oestrogen dominance and hormone-dependent cancers.

 Finally, and hard to quantify is the emotional link to the imbalanced hormone levels.
-It's impossible to test for via blood or even saliva because hormone levels are normal, but are shifting erratically - which leads to mood swings, anxiety, and depression with antidepressants the first treatment option for what essentially is a hormonal imbalance linked to the Mirena.
+It's impossible to test for via blood or even saliva because hormone levels are normal, but are shifting erratically - which leads to mood swings, anxiety, and depression with antidepressants the first treatment option for what essentially is a hormonal imbalance linked to the hormonal IUD.
 Here is an article on Depression linked to hormonal imbalance for your interest.

-Mirena has become big business for law firms in the U.S., as class action suits are taken against the manufacturer, Bayer.
+The most common hormonal IUD, the Mirena has become big business for law firms in the U.S., as class action suits are taken against the manufacturer, Bayer.

 My concern is not so much about the immediate trauma of the Mirena, as this is identified and treated.
 It shouldn't happen in the first place; and in time the Mirena will be taken off the market because of these dangers.